Heated and NTDC

 Coaching is a 1-1 process that helps individuals think through their options in relation to a range of situations they may be facing in the workplace.
 It is confidential and voluntary, involving up to 4 meetings over a period of 4-6 months, organised independently through the Imperial Coaching Academy.

 A coach and coachee will come from different parts of the College and will have no prior knowledge of each other.
-The coach will help the coachee address specific work-related challenges around people or projects, or issues relating to career development; unlike mentors, coaches will not have technical expertise or contextual knowledge of their coachee’s role or area of College.
+The coach will help the coachee address specific work-related challenges around people or projects, or issues relating to career development; unlike mentors, coaches will not have the technical expertise or contextual knowledge of their coachee’s role or area of College.

 Coaches are drawn from across the College and have undertaken an initial 6-days training programme, and have ongoing CPD and supervision.